johnson1401/BTL/Readme.md

 * Background: https://wallhere.com/vi/wallpaper/125174

 **VI.Prerequisites**

 All dependencies (for Windows only)2 are in bin, include, lib folders.

-C, C++
+C, C++ SDL2, SDL2 image, SDL2 mixer, SDL2 ttf.
-SDL2, SDL2 image, SDL2 mixer, SDL2 ttf
+You may need to install g++ mingw on your computer to run it.